Hyundai Ioniq Hybrid engines, drive & performance

 The big difference between the Ioniq Hybrid and the Toyota Prius is its gearbox.
 The Hyundai uses a six-speed dual-clutch automatic gearbox, of the sort normally found in petrol and diesel-powered cars.

-In theory, this should give the Ioniq an advantage over the Toyota’s droning CVT automatic, but unfortunately the Hyundai’s gearbox is slow to respond, and there’s a peculiar surging sensation at motorway speeds while the car juggles with the power from the petrol engine and the electric motor.
+In theory, this should give the Ioniq an advantage over the Toyota’s droning CVT (continuously variable transmission), but the Hyundai’s gearbox is slow to respond, and there’s a peculiar surging sensation at motorway speeds while the car juggles with the power from the petrol engine and the electric motor.
 However, it’s worth giving the Hyundai credit for having smoother brakes than the Prius.

 The Ioniq feels eager enough through corners, thanks to its relatively low weight and tight body control, but it’s never what you’d call an engaging driver’s car.
 The steering is light, and while it can be made heavier by selecting Sport mode, it always feels artificial.
 For all that, the Ioniq feels secure and predictable and is easy to drive whether you’re mooching through town or enjoying a decent country road.